Help build our knowledge base!

 How many cases are there at the University of Michigan or Washtenaw County?
 Where can I find out what’s happening locally?

-The University will be creating a dashboard of cases prior to the Fall 2020 semester.
-Stay tuned.
+The University has created a dashboard of cases reported to the University sinch March 8, 2020.
 For Washtenaw County health numbers, please visit the Washtenaw County Health Department COVID-19 information.
-(Updated 7/31/2020)
+(Updated 8/25/2020)